Xavier Vives

-Xavier Vives is a Spanish economist regarded as one of the main figures in the field of industrial organization and, more broadly, microeconomics.
+Xavier Vives (/es/; born 1955) is a Spanish economist regarded as one of the main figures in the field of industrial organization and, more broadly, microeconomics.
 He is currently Chaired Professor of Regulation, Competition and Public Policies, and academic director of the Public-Private Sector Research Center at IESE Business School in Barcelona.

 Biography

 A native of Barcelona, after obtaining his bachelor's degree from the Autonomous University of Barcelona (UAB), received a doctorate from UC Berkeley under the supervision of Gérard Debreu, and moved to the University of Pennsylvania as an assistant professor.
 In 1987 moved back to Spain and headed for ten years the Institute for Economic Analysis (CSIC) in the decade of the 1990s.
 In 2001 he moved to the business school INSEAD in Paris and in 2005 went back to Barcelona with a research professorship at ICREA-UPF (Pompeu Fabra University).
 He also taught at UAB and held visiting positions at Harvard University, the University of California at Berkeley and New York University.
 He served as director of the Industrial Organization Program of the Center for Economic Policy Research (CEPR) in 1991–1997.
 He was editor of the International Journal of Industrial Organization in 1993–1997, editor-in-chief of the European Economic Review (1998–2002), of the Journal of the European Economic Association (2003–2008) and editor of the Journal of Economic Theory in 2013-2020.
 Currently he is co-editor of the Journal of Economics & Management Strategy.
 Member of the Identification Committee of the European Research Council in 2014–2019.
 He has participated extensively in the policy debate in Europe with contributions to a substantial number of reports published by CEPR and CESifo networks as well as columns in Project Syndicate, The Financial Times, The Wall Street Journal and the Spanish press (La Vanguardia, Expansión, El País).
 From 2011 to 2014 he was Special Advisor to the Vice President of the European Commission and Commissioner for Competition, J. Almunia.